 Taking a kid off of your car insurance isn't hard, but it may take a bit more time than you think.
 Insurers are wary of taking a child off of a parent's plan.
 Since you're still related to your kids even if they aren't on your policy, you could still be held liable under certain events.
 The insurer could be liable as well.
 It is in your insurer's best interest to force you to jump through a few hoops to take your child off of your policy.

 Exclude Kid as Driver

-The fastest and easiest way to get a kid removed from your car insurance policy is to exclude them as a driver.
-Not all preferred carriers allow excluded drivers, but if they do this will get the child off your policy the easiest.
-Some carriers do include a fee for excluded drivers.
-The cost will still be less than insuring a teen driver on your car insurance policy.
+The fastest and most simple way to get your kid taken off of your car insurance is to exclude them as a driver.
+Some carriers will charge you a fee to exclude drivers who live in your home.
+The cost will still be less than insuring a teen or young adult driver on your car policy.

 Provide Proof of New Residence

-Show a utility bill or rent payment receipt to your insurance carrier to provide proof the child no longer lives at your home.
+Show a utility bill or rent payment receipt to your insurer to provide proof the child no longer lives at your home.
 If your teen is out on their own at an early age, proof of residency will need to be shown for them to be taken off of your policy.

 Hopping On and Off Your Policy